-Other items impacting our effective income tax rate primarily consist of non-deductible executive compensation expenses.
-The impact of other items on our effective income tax rate increased in magnitude from 2019 to 2020 primarily due to a decrease in pre-tax income.
+Other items impacting our effective income tax rate in 2020 primarily consist of non-deductible executive compensation expenses.
+The impact on our effective income tax rate for the nine months ended September 30, 2020, increased in magnitude from 2019 to 2020 primarily due to the decrease in pre-tax income.